Metacognition refers to what you know about your own thinking and learning.

 - What does metacognition do for us?

-As for Kuhn’s conception, there is more than one kind of metacognition.
+According to Kuhn’s conception, there is more than one kind of metacognition.
 You know about what you know about a topic as one type of metacognition.
 For example, what do you know about cooking or physics?
 You can also talk about how you gain knowledge of a subject.
 Kuhn suggests that awareness of the strategies you use to study and learn may be the more useful of the two.
 It’s an interesting idea, though I don’t recall any specific studies that address it.
 Both are surely important.

 Metacognition also applies to more than one kind of cognition.
 When it first started to be taken at all seriously by cognitive psychologists in the late 1970’s, the research was really just about memory.
 Researchers tried to figure out a few things.
 What do people know about how their own memory works?
 What do people expect they will remember later, and how does that relate to what they really do remember?
 What mnemonic strategies do they use?
 Do they make a difference?